rocjs/getroc/docs/GETSTARTED.md

 ```

 ## I am a bit stuck, where can I find more information?
 Roc with `roc-package-web-app-react` installs and manages many libraries for you so that you can focus on your application.
 Below is a link outlining the most important libraries you should be familiar with when using `roc-package-web-app-react`.
+They are provided to you automatically, and Roc does not modify their API.

 - [Browsersync](https://browsersync.io)
 - [Redux](https://github.com/rackt/redux)